MediciHouse07/Learning_Records/CSR_CoporateFinance_1.md

 - shortcomings of IRR
 - IRR rule and NPV rule pointing to different directions
 - scale problem, minus 2 project get a project E, then calculate IRR and see whether to invest more than project C

+## 1-7

+2023/02/08

+- scale problem
+- IRR lean towards less capital
+- bias of IRR
+- an application of how to calculate NPV and IRR